 - Steps you should take before upgrading

-- Upgrading to or from the Monterey public beta
+- Upgrading from the Monterey public beta

 - How to perform an in-place upgrade—or do a clean install and migrate your old data from a backup